 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-As if I needed another reason to love steel-cut oats, now I can make them without cooking at all.
-It’s all thanks to the brilliant minds over at The Kitchn.
+As if I needed another reason to love steel cut oats, now I can make them without cooking at all.

-Unlike the more commonly available rolled oats, steel-cut oats–also called Scotch, Irish or Pinhead oats–are the whole oat grain, or groat, that is has been cut into thirds (with, you guessed it, a steel blade).
+Steel cut oats–also called Scotch oats, Irish oats or Pinhead oats–are the whole oat grain, or groat, that is has been cut into thirds (with, you guessed it, a steel blade) and left intact.
+Rolled oats are also whole, but have been steamed and flattened.
+This allaows for a much faster cooking time.

 It’s mighty fine eating, especially (1) when drizzled with maple syrup and scattered with berries, and (2) it’s freezing cold outside.